robertmassaioli/hdo/README.markdown

  - Easy Command Line Interface (Not Implemented Yet)
  - Single Database Storage (Not Implemented Yet)
  - Taggable todo items.
 (Not Implemented Yet)
+ - Parent-Child tree based structures for todo items.
+(Not Implemented Yet)
  - Records changes in the state of the todo items.
 (Not Implemented Yet)
  - Database upgrades should be easy for the user (Not Implemented Yet)